christophelec/jcd/README.md

-# swampup-template
+# JCD-template
-Template repo for the sampup demo
+Template repo for the JCD demo

 ## Setting a remote on Gitlab